Terms & Conditions

 You will have to pay any supplier separately for any drugs, which costs will be at their market rate.
 In circumstances where it is essential to begin treatment immediately then prescriptions will not be offered.
 This is most likely to be in the case of injectable medications where a delay would be unacceptable.
 Prescriptions will not be issued for similar drugs used in anaesthesia or emergency situations.

 All fees, diets and drugs charges include VAT at the current rate.
 Fee levels are determined by the time spent on a case and according to the drugs, materials, consumables and diets used.
-A written fee list is available on request and a list of the more common fees is posted in the reception area.

 Estimates of treatment costs

 We will provide on request a written estimate as to the probable costs of a course of treatment.
 Please bear in mind that any estimate given can only be approximate – often a pet’s illness will not follow a conventional course.
 We will provide the details of the price of any medicine stocked or sold on request.

 Accounts are due for settlement at the end of the consultation, the discharge of your pet or upon collection of drugs/diets.
 You may settle your account using: